Estimated reading time: 6 minutes

 3. Conduct Background Checks

-Volunteer background checks are an important step in managing volunteers, particularly if those volunteers work around or with children.
+Volunteer background checks are an important step in managing volunteers, particularly if they work with or around children.

 Churches have a legal responsibility for the children in their care.
 This reality makes it important to know whether a volunteer has a criminal background.